Hadar4476/FINQ-task/README.md

 How to run:

-* please make sure you have the correct .env file from the author or create one for your self with the relative variables.
+* please make sure you have the correct .env file from the author or create one for yourself with the relative variables.

 * clone the repository with "git clone https://github.com/Hadar4476/finq-task.git"
 * navigate to the installed project